Part I due by 11:59 p.m. on Thursday, February 13, 2025

 Here is some pseudocode (i.e., a mixture of Python code and descriptive text) for this function:

-def sum_squares(vals): """ docstring goes here """ if the list vals is empty: return _____ else: sum_rest = sum_squares(______) return ____________
+def mult(vals): """ docstring goes here """ if the list vals has a length of 1: return _____ else: mult_rest = mult(______) return ____________

 You should turn this pseudocode into Python code.
 In